 If you are interested in Japanese language courses, you may consider taking ASTD 135, a language and culture familiarization course that teaches basic Japanese pronunciation, common greetings, and a few essential expressions.
 If you have taken JAPN 111 or higher or have prior experience with Japanese, you are not permitted to take ASTD 135.

-UMUC's KORN classes, dedicated to the instruction of Korean language, are only available at specific UMUC Asia locations.
-If you are stateside and interested in Korean language courses, you can take ASTD 155, a language and culture familiarization course offered on-site and online that teaches basic Korean pronunciation, common greetings, and a few essential expressions.
-If you have taken KORN 111 or higher or have prior experience with Korean, you are not permitted to take ASTD 155.
+UMUC's Korean language courses are only available at specific UMUC Asia locations.
+If you are stateside and interested in Korean language courses, you can take ASTD 155, a language and culture familiarization course that teaches basic Korean pronunciation, common greetings, and a few essential expressions.
+If you have taken an elementary Korean language course or higher at UMUC or another institution, or have prior experience with Korean, you are not permitted to take ASTD 155.

-Please e-mail email@example.com if you have questions about placement into language courses due to your proficiency level.
+Please e-mail email@example.com if you have questions about placement into language courses or if you have prior experience learning a language.
+Placement testing is available for all languages offered at UMUC.
 If you have no prior experience with a language, please enroll in the introductory course.